Preparing aged-care facilities for assessor-led funding under AN-ACC

 visible evidence status in context,

-This reduced decision load during preparation while staff continued routine care.
+This reduced decision load while staff continued routine care.

 What was rejected